 The “let’s check all the spreadsheets to make sure they’re right” is monstrously inefficient, and significantly limits the time Finance can spend on value added analysis.
 But it’s also impractical.
 There is no way to check every cell of every individual budget spreadsheet –and all the cells in all the consolidating spreadsheets.
 You might think you’re doing a good job of this today, but just ask yourself, “Would I bet my house that even after Finance checks the budget spreadsheets, there isn’t an error buried somewhere?”

 The bottom line is hackers – of both the intentional and non-intentional kind – undermine the credibility of the budget P&L. Since Finance runs the budget process, confidence in the Finance team itself is undermined.

 What’s to be done?

-If you’re using Excel for budgeting, the only answer is “work hard and cross your fingers.”
-But the longer term answer is to move to a real budgeting application, one built on a database (not spreadsheets) that is flexible enough to allow people to budget the way that they think — in a well controlled environment.
+If you’re using Excel as budgeting software, the only answer is “work hard and cross your fingers.”
+But the longer term answer is to move to a real budgeting application, either local or cloud budgeting software built on a database (not spreadsheets) that is flexible enough to allow people to budget the way that they think — in a well controlled environment.
 That’s exactly what I had in mind when I first envisioned a planning application as a FP&A Manager at Pepsi Cola International, and that an inspired and incredibly talented team brought to life at XLerant.